 The standby database tables that are updated with redo data received from the primary database can be used for other tasks such as backups, reporting, summations, and queries, thereby reducing the primary database workload necessary to perform these tasks, saving valuable CPU and I/O cycles.

-If connectivity is lost between the primary and one or more standby databases (for example, due to network problems), redo data being generated on the primary database cannot be sent to those standby databases.
-Once a connection is reestablished, the missing archived redo log files (referred to as a gap) are automatically detected by Oracle Data Guard, which then automatically transmits the missing archived redo log files to the standby databases.
+If connectivity is lost between the primary and one or more standby databases (for example, due to network problems), then redo data being generated on the primary database cannot be sent to those standby databases.
+After a connection is reestablished, the missing archived redo log files (referred to as a gap) are automatically detected by Oracle Data Guard, which then automatically transmits the missing archived redo log files to the standby databases.
 The standby databases are synchronized with the primary database, without manual intervention by the DBA.

 Centralized and simple management